 Do you have a great idea?
 Super!
 How sure are you that it will be picked up by millions of others?
 You do research!

-Research in the startup sphere is often misunderstood with asking people about their ideas on what should be built or with one of those Starbuck sessions where mockups are shown and people give their feedbacks.
+Research in the startup sphere is often misunderstood by asking people about their ideas on what should be built or with one of those Starbuck sessions where mockups are shown and people give their feedbacks.
 The former is a flat-wrong research activity, and the latter is only one method amongst many with which research can be conducted.

 Credit: David Fletcher